-NHSBT’s Organ Tissue Donation and Transplantation Directorate’s role is to work with partners across the NHS to increase organ donation and transplantation in the UK.
-We manage the Specialist Nursing Service for Organ Donation and provide funding and leadership for the UK’s Clinical Leads for Organ Donation, the Organ Donation Committees and their Chairs and for Regional Organ Donation Collaboratives.
+NHSBT’s Organ and Tissue Donation and Transplantation Directorate’s role is to work with partners across the NHS to increase organ donation and transplantation in the UK.
+We manage the Specialist Nursing Service for Organ Donation and provide funding and leadership for the UK’s Clinical Leads for Organ Donation, the Organ Donation Committees, and their Chairs and for Regional Organ Donation Collaboratives.
 We manage the NHS Organ Donor Register and promote the benefits of organ donation to the public.
-We support Living Donation through our Living Donor Kidney Strategy and we commission the National Organ Retrieval Service.
+We support Living Donation through our Living Donor Kidney Strategy, and we commission the National Organ Retrieval Service.
 On the Transplant side, NHSBT is responsible for working with clinicians in the Organ Advisory Groups to develop and implement patient selection criteria and organ allocation policies for organs from deceased donors and we monitor transplant outcomes and clinical governance with the transplant commissioners (NHS England).

-We are seeking individuals who are committed to public service and to NHSBT’s purpose to join us as Lay Members who will be assigned to our Advisory Groups focusing on Liver, Cardiothoracic, Pancreas, Bowel or Kidney, Retrieval Advisory Group, National Organ Donation Committee & Research, Innovation and Novel Technologies Advisory Group Those appointed will work with multi-disciplinary professionals including specialist doctors and nurses, commissioners, representatives from NHSBT and the national Departments of Health.
+We are seeking individuals who are committed to public service and to NHSBT’s purpose to join us as Lay Members who will be assigned to our Advisory Groups focusing on Liver, Kidney, Heart, Lung, Pancreas, Multi-visceral and Composite Tissue, Retrieval Advisory Group, National Organ Donation Committee & Research, Innovation and Novel Technologies Advisory Group Those appointed will work with multi-disciplinary professionals including medical specialists, specialist nurses, commissioners, representatives from NHSBT and the national Departments of Health.